Morning Overview on MSN

 Francis Crick missed a crucial seminar in 1951, probably because he was seeing a lover.
 James Watson did go, failed to take notes and misremembered key details.
 As a result, their first model of DNA ...

-James D. Watson, whose co-discovery of the twisted-ladder structure of DNA in 1953 helped light the long fuse on a revolution in medicine, crimefighting, genealogy and ethics, has died, according to ...
+James Dewey Watson, whose co-discovery of the twisted-ladder structure of DNA in 1953 helped launch a revolution in biology and medicine, died Thursday at age 97.
+He died in hospice care after a brief ...

 Some results have been hidden because they may be inaccessible to you